New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Emotional Wellbeing After Ostomy Surgery

 Adjusting to life with an ostomy isn't just physical — it's deeply emotional.
 Feelings of grief, frustration, anxiety, embarrassment, and even relief are all completely valid and incredibly common.
-Acknowledging these emotions is the first step toward healing.

 Having an ostomy doesn't define who you are.
 It's something you have — not something you are.
 And what you are is someone who survived something that required tremendous courage.